sawdaJ/Nia/README.md

 # 🛍️ Project Name: Nia #

 ## 📝 Description:
 Nia is a modern and feature-rich e-commerce website developed using Strapi and React.
-It offers a seamless online shopping experience with a wide range of products, a fully functional shopping cart, and integrated Stripe payment processing.
+It offers a seamless online shopping experience with a fully functional shopping cart, and integrated Stripe payment processing.

 ## 🖥️ Technologies Used: